Laurence Fox: Legal issues

-Defamation lawsuit
+2021 Blake, Seymour and Thorp v Fox defamation and libel lawsuit

-In October 2020, Fox announced he would boycott Sainsbury's because they "support racial segregation and discrimination" referencing the store establishing safe spaces for black employees, while asking others to do the same.
+In October 2020, Fox announced he would boycott the supermarket Sainsbury's because they "support racial segregation and discrimination", making reference to the store establishing "safe spaces" for black employees, while asking others to do the same.
 Sainsbury's later clarified that the safe spaces were online support groups established in response to Black Lives Matter and were promoted as part of support for Black History Month.
 Feeling he was "falsely smeared as a racist", Fox replied to a number of tweets reacting to that announcement by calling their authors paedophiles.
-Two of those people, RuPaul's Drag Race UK contestant Crystal and Simon Blake, deputy chair of the LGBT rights charity Stonewall, both gay men, later announced they would sue Fox for defamation.
+Two of those people, RuPaul's Drag Race UK contestant Crystal (Colin Seymour) and Simon Blake, deputy chair of the LGBT rights charity Stonewall, both gay men, later announced they would sue Fox for defamation.
 Fox deleted the tweets and explained in further tweets that he wanted to teach people a lesson in calling people something which they are not.